0xPolygon/account-abstraction-invoker/README.md

-# Transaction Invoker
+# Account Abstraction Invoker

-Example EIP-3074 (account abstraction) invoker contract.
+Example account abstraction (EIP-3074) invoker contract.

 ## About

-Transaction Invoker uses [`AUTH`](https://eips.ethereum.org/EIPS/eip-3074#auth-0xf6) and [`AUTHCALL`](https://eips.ethereum.org/EIPS/eip-3074#authcall-0xf7) opcodes introduced in [EIP-3074 ](https://eips.ethereum.org/EIPS/eip-3074) to delegate control of the externally owned account (EOA) to itself (smart contract).
+Account Abstraction Invoker uses [`AUTH`](https://eips.ethereum.org/EIPS/eip-3074#auth-0xf6) and [`AUTHCALL`](https://eips.ethereum.org/EIPS/eip-3074#authcall-0xf7) opcodes introduced in [EIP-3074 ](https://eips.ethereum.org/EIPS/eip-3074) to delegate control of the externally owned account (EOA) to itself (smart contract).
 This adds more functionality to EOAs, such as batching capabilities, allowing for gas sponsoring, expirations, scripting, and beyond.

 Use cases are showcased in the [tests](test/TransactionInvoker.ts).